 - The intersection of Hunt Club Road & Riverside Drive is the top accident location in Ottawa.

-While statistics are showing that Ottawa’s roads look like they are getting safer, it’s important to always be cautious and careful when you’re out on the streets.
+While statistics are showing that the roads are getting safer, it’s important to always be cautious and careful to limit the risk of a motor vehicle injury on Ottawa’s streets.
 Hopefully the insights from the Ottawa Road Safety reports will help you be better educated and prepared for your daily travels throughout the city and that you always get home safe!

 Infographic designed by Brittney Stephenson